-- Forest Health See Page 6 for required elements in a Scope of Work for Forest Health applications.
-(MS Word or PDF document limited to 4 pages using 11-point or greater, Arial font or similar.) - Forest Legacy See Appendix A, page A-4.
-The Statement of Applicability must be limited to one page, for each of the four criteria.
-(MS Word or PDF document, using 11-point or greater, Arial font or similar.) - Research Program See Appendix B for required elements in a Scope of Work for stand-alone research projects.
-(MS Word or PDF document, limited to 10 pages using 11-point or greater, Arial font or similar.)
+- Forest Health See Page 7 for required elements in a Scope of Work for Forest Health applications.
+MS Word or PDF document limited to 4 pages using 11-point or greater, Arial font. - Forest Legacy See Appendix A. The Statement of Applicability must be limited to one page, for each of the four criteria.
+MS Word or PDF document, using 11-point or greater, Arial font. - Research Program See Appendix B for required elements in a Scope of Work for stand-alone research projects.
+MS Word or PDF document, limited to 10 pages using 11-point or greater, Arial font.

-A. Statement of Qualifications -
+B. Statement of Qualifications -

-- Forest Health and Forest Legacy Detail the applicant's ability to complete the project as proposed, identify the resources (staff, partners, contractors) intended to complete the tasks described in the work plan, and explain applicant's expertise or experience completing similar forest management projects and managing projects of similar fiscal size.
-(MS Word or PDF document limited to one page in 11- or 12-point Arial font.) - Research Program See Appendix B for required elements in a Statement of Qualifications for stand-alone research projects.
-(MS Word or PDF document limited to two pages using 11-point or greater Arial font or similar.) - B. Budget, Treatment Areas, Work Plan, and Environmental Compliance worksheets -Submitted as one Excel workbook, using template provided.
+- Forest Health and Forest Legacy Detail the applicant's ability to complete the project as proposed, identify the resources (staff, partners, contractors) intended to complete the tasks described in the Work Plan, and explain applicant's expertise or experience completing similar forest management projects and managing projects of similar fiscal size.
+(MS Word or PDF document limited to one page using 11-point or greater, Arial font.) - Research Program See Appendix B for required elements in a Statement of Qualifications for stand-alone research projects.
+(MS Word or PDF document limited to two pages using 11-point or greater Arial font.)

-- Forest Legacy applicants need not include Environmental Compliance worksheets unless forest treatments are proposed using grant funds. - Research Program applicants whose projects are longer than two years should identify two distinct phases in timeline worksheet, and provide separate budgets for phases.
-See Appendix B for additional information. - C. Maps of Project Area (Sized to 8 1⁄2" x 11").
-Limited to one PDF file for maps or multiple PDF's in one .ZIP file. - D. Signed letters of participation from primary project partners listed in under "Collaboration/Partnerships" of the Project Application, and from any land owners or managers where research is being performed.
+- C. Forest Health Workbook (Budget, Treatment Areas, Work Plan, and Environmental Compliance worksheets) -Submitted as one Excel workbook, using template provided. - Forest Legacy and Research Program applicants need not complete Environmental Compliance worksheets unless forest treatments or other ground-disturbing activities are proposed using grant funds. - Research Program applicants whose projects are longer than two years should identify two distinct phases in timeline worksheet and provide separate budgets for phases.
+See Appendix B for additional information. - D. Maps of Project Area (Sized to 8 1⁄2" x 11").
+Limited to one PDF file for maps or multiple PDF's in one .ZIP file. - E. Signed letters of participation from primary project partners listed in under "Collaboration/Partnerships" of the Project Application, and from any landowners or managers where research is being performed.
 Letters should be addressed to: Chief Helge Eng, Deputy Director, Resources Management, California Department of Forestry and Fire Protection.
-Submit as a single PDF file or as a .ZIP file with multiple letters. - E. Signed letters of support from individuals and entities other than primary project partners.
+Submit as a single PDF file or as a .ZIP file with multiple letters. - F. Signed letters of support from individuals and entities other than primary project partners.
 This includes letters of support from the leadership of the FMTF, RFFCP, or other collaborative forest restoration group, if applicable.
 Graduate student applicants to the Research Program should include a letter of support from their major professor.
-Submit as a single PDF file or as a .ZIP file with multiple letters.
+Submit letters as a single PDF file or as a .ZIP file with multiple letters. - G. Job Co-benefit Modeling Tool completed according to the methods to prospectively estimate the number of jobs supported by California Climate Investments projects as specified in the User Guide.
+User Guide.